MajidAbuRmelah/DogsInfoManager_Backend/README.md

 # DogsInfoManager_Backend

+1. Clone the project.
-Clone the project, open the terminal and execute:
+2. Open the terminal and execute the code below:

 ```
 npm run dev